Fire-Wise Landscaping on a Budget

 Quality nozzle with multiple settings: $15 to $30

-Know where your hose bibs are
+Know where your hose bibs are located

 As budget allows, tackle these improvements.

-Hardscape pathways:
+Hardscape Pathways

 Create fuel breaks through your landscape: